 NXIVM’s “Mission Statement” featured 12 points that members were instructed to recite in order to “purge” themselves “of all parasite and envy-based habits” and “ethically control as much of the money, wealth, and resources of the world as possible.”

-These classes took as long as 12 hours to complete.
-One known price for one of these modules was listed at $7,500.
+Members were often encouraged to attend lengthy classes as well, some of which took as long as 12 hours to complete.
+One known price for a module was listed at $7,500.

 In one class, members were taught how to take advantage of a significant other’s sudden death.
 Another class allegedly focused on Dracula.

-Meanwhile, the Scientology-esque sit-downs called “Explorations of Meaning” had senior NXIVM members question lower-tier members about their memories while uncovering fears and any underlying health issues.
+Meanwhile, the Scientology-esque sit-downs called “Explorations of Meaning” had senior NXIVM members question lower-tier members about their memories.
+They also uncovered their fears and insecurities and any underlying health issues.

-Perhaps most distressing, aside from the branding of women, were the related organizations that NXIVM consorted with, some of which Raniere allegedly created.
+Perhaps most distressing were the related organizations that NXIVM consorted with, most of which Raniere allegedly created.
 DOS, or “Dominus Obsequious Sororium,” for example, essentially translates to “Master over Slave Women.”

-As rumors spread of Raniere’s bizarre group and the macabre activities it involved, he worked hard to course-correct the cult’s image.
+As rumors spread of Raniere’s bizarre group and its macabre activities, he worked hard to course-correct the cult’s image.
 In 2009, he even met with the Dalai Lama — who traveled to Albany and presented Raniere with a white scarf on stage.

-But unfortunately for Raniere, the schemes, manipulations, and violent crimes would all be exposed in 2018.
+But unfortunately for Raniere, the schemes, manipulations, and violent crimes would all be exposed after he was arrested in 2018.

 A Cult Exposed: NXIVM On Trial

-This was proven in court to be exemplified no better than by Raniere’s branding of new sex slaves as their initiation ritual.
-They also had to give up “collateral” in the form of videos showing themselves masturbating, which would allow Raniere to blackmail them if he thought it was needed.
+This was proven in court to be exemplified by Raniere’s branding of sex slaves as their initiation ritual.
+As if that wasn’t disturbing enough, the women also had to give up “collateral” in the form of videos showing themselves masturbating, which would allow Raniere to blackmail them if he thought it was necessary.

-New members were instructed to text their masters photos of their unshaven vulvas, and to ensure that their faces were in the frame.
-Extreme low-calorie diets were enforced, while any sexual activity that didn’t involve Raniere was prohibited.
+New members were instructed to send in photos of their unshaven vulvas, while ensuring that their faces were clearly seen in the frame.
+Extreme low-calorie diets were enforced, and any sexual activity that didn’t involve Raniere was prohibited.

-Raniere’s trial revealed that he was about to construct a “dungeon” full of BDSM toys at his DOS headquarters that would apparently include cages, paddles, and “puppy plugs… perfect for puppy play or naughty slaves.”
+If Raniere hadn’t been arrested, he may have even gone further with his rules.
+His trial revealed that he was about to construct a “dungeon” at his DOS headquarters that would apparently include cages, paddles, and “puppy plugs… perfect for puppy play or naughty slaves.”

-But the most disturbing ritual showcased in court was the branding.
-Former members recalled hearing their flesh sizzle as they screamed and cried.
-Some of them weren’t told these brands would include Raniere’s initials.
+But by far the most disturbing ritual showcased in court was the branding.
+Former members recalled hearing their flesh sizzle as they screamed and cried for mercy.
+Some of them weren’t even told that these painful brands would include Raniere’s initials.

-Mack painted the group as a feminist one, aimed to make women stronger, when clearly the opposite was true.
-And yet NXIVM remained intact for nearly two decades.
+All along, Mack painted the group as a feminist one, aimed to make women stronger, when clearly the opposite was true.
+As she recruited women to join, she tried to attract high-profile figures to expand the empire further.
+While not everyone she reached out to was interested, NXIVM remained intact for nearly two decades.

 Raniere felt authorities closing in, leading to his escape to Mexico.

-He was arrested in Mexico in March 2018, with Mack, Salzman, her mother Nancy, bookkeeper Kathy Russell, and Bronfman following soon after.
-All of the associates pled guilty to avoid standing trial with Raniere — who was convicted of all charges after pleading not guilty.
+He was arrested there in March 2018, with Mack, Salzman, Bronfman, and a few other members being arrested soon after.
+All of the associates pled guilty to charges related to the case in order to avoid standing trial with Raniere — who was convicted of all charges after pleading not guilty.

-Most recently, Raniere’s attorneys asked for a retrial regarding his racketeering case as two witnesses allegedly lied under oath.
+Not long after, Keith Raniere’s attorneys asked for a new trial regarding his racketeering case as two witnesses allegedly lied under oath.
+The request was later denied.

-Regardless of this development, Raniere is set to be sentenced in 2020 — when he’ll receive at least 15 years as a mandatory minimum sentence, with a potential life sentence to follow.
+His sentencing was supposed to take place early in 2020, but it kept getting delayed due to the COVID-19 pandemic.
+Currently, Raniere is set to be sentenced on October 27, 2020 — when he’ll receive at least 15 years as a mandatory minimum sentence, with a potential life sentence to follow.

-After learning about the NXIVM sex cult, read the bizarre true story of Charles Manson’s death.
-Next, learn about Marcus Wesson and how he turned his family into an incestuous cult before killing nine of the children.
+After learning about the NXIVM cult, read the bizarre true story of Charles Manson’s death.
+Next, learn about Marcus Wesson and how he turned his family into an incestuous cult.